What is Slow Fashion and Why it Matters

-We have never had as much clothing available to us as we do now, and for dirt cheap prices.
-Dirt cheap, unfortunately, equates to dirt quality (though frankly, dirt i.e. soil is great so not a fair analogy, but you get the point).
+We have never had as much clothing available to us as we do now and for dirt cheap prices.
+Dirt cheap, unfortunately, means dirt quality (though frankly, dirt i.e. soil is great so not a fair analogy, but you get the point).

 Unfair labor practices aside, greater shipping distances across the supply chain contribute to a larger carbon footprint associated with the fashion industry—which makes up 10% of global emissions.

 4. READ LABELS